sharivan/XSharp/README.md

   - Right Arrow: Move to Right.
   - Enter: Toggle pause.

 Support to joypad was added, but there is no support to bind custom keys for now.
+You can use joy2key or similar applications to keyboard to joypad mapping if you want.

 Shortcut Keys: